Free Trade Party

-The Free Trade Party (FTP), officially known as the Free Trade and Liberal Association and also referred to as the Revenue Tariff Party in some states, was an Australian political party.
+The Free Trade Party (FTP), officially known as the Free Trade and Liberal Association and also referred to as the Revenue Tariff Party in some states, was a conservative Australian political party.
 It was formally organised in 1887 in New South Wales, in time for the 1887 New South Wales colonial election, which the party won.

 The party advocated the abolition of protectionism, especially protective tariffs and other restrictions on trade, arguing that this would create greater prosperity for all.
 However, many members also advocated use of minimal tariffs for government revenue purposes only.
 Its most prominent leader was George Reid, who led the Reid government as the fourth Prime Minister of Australia (1904–1905).

 In New South Wales, it was succeeded by the Liberal and Reform Association in 1902, and federally by the Anti-Socialist Party in 1906.
 In 1909, the Anti-Socialist Party merged with the Protectionist Party to form the Liberal Party.

+As with the Protectionist Party, the Free Trade Party was a "loosely defined coalition" of MPs with no national party organisation and no coordinated national campaigns.